michelleg06/m-gonzalezamador.com/teaching.md

 in the classroom.

 ##### Stipendiary Lecturer at Balliol College, University of Oxford
-* Teaching undergraduate computer science students in various subjects including</li>
+* Teaching undergraduate computer science students in various subjects including
   * Compilers
   * Concurrent Programming
   * Digital Systems